ththng/minion-qcbench/README.md

 **Example**
 ```
 .
+└── minion-qcbench            # This project
     ├── data                  # Data folder containing the samplesheet
-├── minion-qcbench            # This project
-└── results                   # --outdir is set to "results"
+    ├── results               # --outdir is set to "results"
-     ├── ...
+    │    ├── ...
-     └── quast
+    │    └── quast
-          ├── sample1
+    │         ├── sample1
-          └── sample2
+    │         └── sample2
+    └── ...

 ```